 CALIFORNIA TRANSPARENCY IN SUPPLY CHAINS ACT DISCLOSURE STATEMENT

-- Link Snacks does not accept or support the use of illegal, abusive, enforced or child labor.
-While the Company does not currently engage in third party verification of product supply chains, it requires that any concerns reported are promptly investigated and handled, as appropriate.
+- Link Snacks does not accept or support the use of illegal, abusive, forced or child labor.
+Link Snacks is committed to conducting business only with suppliers who adhere to the highest ethical standards and comply with laws and regulations applicable to their business.
+Link Snacks does not currently engage in verification of product supply chains to specifically identify, assess, and manage these risks.
+However, Link Snacks requires that any concerns reported are promptly investigated and handled, as appropriate.

 - Link Snacks does not currently conduct audits of suppliers to evaluate supplier compliance with Company standards against trafficking and slavery in supply chain but retains the right to do so.